Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 For [`ThreadLocal`](https://docs.oracle.com/javase/8/docs/api/java/lang/ThreadLocal.html),
 [asContextElement] extension function is here for the rescue.
-It creates an additional context element, which keep the value of the given `ThreadLocal` and restores it every time the coroutine switches its context.
+It creates an additional context element, which keeps the value of the given `ThreadLocal` and restores it every time the coroutine switches its context.

 It is easy to demonstrate it in action: